sd17fall/softdes.web/pages/resources.md

 #### Diagramming Software

-* On Windows, the standard commercial software diagram project is Visio.
- * On the Mac, it’s Omnigraffle, with Sketch nipping at the heels.
-(Sketch is less good at diagrams, but better at graphic design, so many people use it for everything.
-In this way it’s similar to Illustrator – but I practically never see software developers use Illustrator for diagrams.)
  * Gliffy and LucidChart are cloud-based collaborative diagram editors.
 Gliffy is free for students.
 (I don’t know whether the collaborative features are free.)
- * There’s a variety of free / open source draw programs, and also UML-specific drawing programs, mostly written in Java and portable among Linux/macOS/Windows; I’m not familiar with that world.
+ * There’s a variety of free / open source draw programs, and also UML-specific drawing programs, mostly written in Java; I’m not familiar with that world.

 #### Text-based diagram tools.